 “Breastmilk alcohol levels closely parallel blood alcohol levels.
 The highest alcohol levels in milk occur 30 to 60 minutes after an alcoholic beverage, but food delays the time of peak milk alcohol levels.
 Nursing after 1 or 2 drinks (including beer) can decrease the infant’s milk intake by 20 to 23% and cause infant agitation and poor sleep patterns.
 Nursing or pumping within 1 hour before ingesting alcohol may slightly reduce the subsequent amounts of alcohol in breastmilk.”

-Here are some common questions parents ask with recommendations supported by the evidence available.
+Here are some common questions people ask with recommendations supported by the evidence available.
 Below, we will answer these questions and look at the possible impacts of drinking alcohol while breastfeeding in more detail.
-We will end with some tips for drinking safely while breastfeeding/chestfeeding/nursing (see How Can I Nurse My Baby and Still Drink Occasionally?).
+We will end with some tips for increasing safety if you want to drink alcohol while breastfeeding/chestfeeding/nursing (see How Can I Nurse My Baby and Still Drink Occasionally?).
 Pumping and dumping will not remove the alcohol from your bloodstream, so it will not affect the alcohol level in your milk.

 A long-standing “old wives’ tale” regarding consumption of alcohol, particularly beer, while breastfeeding, is that it can help boost milk production.
-While a barley component in beer–not the alcohol–does boost prolactin production , alcohol alone does so as well However, milk production was actually decreased .
-In addition, the alcohol also inhibits the milk ejection reflex and thus reduces the baby’s milk intake .
+While a barley component in beer–not the alcohol–does boost prolactin production , alcohol alone does so as well However, in one study, milk production was actually decreased .
+In addition, in their research on alcohol consumption in lactating women Menella et al found alcohol also inhibits the milk ejection reflex and thus reduces the baby’s milk intake .

 Mennella, Pepino, and Teff found that alcohol significantly reduces oxytocin levels while also increasing prolactin levels.
 Both hormones influence the milk ejection reflex.
 The lower the level of oxytocin, the longer the delay in ejection of milk.
 The higher the level of prolactin, the longer the delay.
 The combination of alcohol’s effect on the two hormones leads to a significant delay in milk ejection.

-Depending on the amount of alcohol consumed by the nursing parent and when the baby is nursed after consumption, various researchers have found the most common negative outcomes for the baby to be [8,9,11,13,14,15,16]:
+Depending on the amount of alcohol consumed by the mother/lactating parent, and depending on when the baby is breastfed after alcohol consumption, various researchers have found the most common negative outcomes for the baby to be: [8,9,11,13,14,15,16]:

 - Sleep disturbances, including shorter sleep periods, more frequent wakefulness, and less total active and REM sleep in the three-hour-period after consuming alcohol